aslamhus/aslamhus/README.md

 ## Things I've built recently

 ### Spotify API Client
-I built a comprehensive Spotify API Cliet library in PHP to query the Spotify database, build playlists and get user data.
+I built a Spotify API library in PHP to query the Spotify database, build playlists and get user data.
 It offers multiple options for authentication – managing user permissions, server-to-server use cases and refresh tokens.
 Other features include an ORM design for entities like Artists, Albums, Tracks and Playlists.
 You can find the repo here: [https://github.com/aslamhus/Spotify](https://github.com/aslamhus/Spotify)

 ### GoogleDriveUploader Library
 For a project that required archiving and uploading large audio files to a client's Google Drive account, I built a PHP Library that peforms basic uploads for small files and resumable uploads for large files, in this case over 300MB, with the Google Drive API v3.0.
 I enjoyed the many challenges of building this library such as using generator functions to allow for asynchronous uploads, providing an abort/cancel upload feature, and implementing a resumable upload feature that uploads the file in chunks.
 This library is publicly available to install via composer `aslamhus/google-drive-uploader`.
 I have provided extensive documentation about the set up which requires creating a service account on Google Cloud Console to handle authentication.
 You can find the repo here: [https://github.com/aslamhus/GoogleDriveUploader](https://github.com/aslamhus/GoogleDriveUploader)